-- Make suitable arrangements for managing the project, enabling those carrying it out to manage health and safety risks in a proportionate way.
-These arrangements include: - appointing the contractors and designers to the project (including the principal designer and principal contractor on projects involving more than one contractor) while making sure they have the skills, knowledge, experience and organisational capability. - allowing sufficient time and resources for each stage of the project - making sure that any principal designer and principal contractor appointed carry out their duties in managing the project - making sure suitable welfare facilities are provided for the duration of the construction work - Maintain and review the management arrangements for the duration of the project - Provide pre-construction information to every designer and contractor either bidding for the work or already appointed to the project - Ensure that the principal contractor or contractor (for single contractor projects) prepares a construction phase plan before that phase begins - Ensure that the principal designer prepares a health and safety file and Operations and Maintenance Manuals for the project and that they are revised as necessary and made available to anyone who needs it for subsequent work at the site - For notifiable projects: - notify HSE in writing with details of the project - ensure a copy of the notification is displayed in the construction site office approved, ensure they are competent to undertake the required tasks.
-Manage your subcontractors Make sure the subcontractor complies with site rules, working methods and procedures.
-Ensure your employees have sufficient skills and knowledge to do the job safely and without risks to health and safety Complete a risk assessment for your work and ensure that you obtain and review any risk assessments from approved sub-contractors Request and adhere to any relevant permits to work using the process as advised by SSL/ Contractor Administrator.
-Provide information, instruction and training to your employees.
+Contractors Notify and gain approval from SSL/ Contractor Administrator before you appoint sub-contractors.
+If approved, ensure they are competent to undertake the required tasks.
+Manage your subcontractors.
+Make sure the subcontractor complies with site rules, working methods and procedures.
+Ensure your employees have sufficient skills and knowledge to do the job safely and without risks to health and safety.
+Complete a risk assessment for your work and ensure that you obtain and review any risk assessments from approved sub-contractors.
+Request and adhere to any relevant permits to work using the process as advised by SSL/ Contractor Administrator.
+Provide information, instruction, and training to your employees.
 Ensure there are clear arrangements in place for supervising and managing your employees while they are undertaking work for the Trust.
-Set up liaison arrangements for co-operation and co-ordination with all those responsible to ensure the health and safety of everyone in the workplace Decide what you need to do to manage and supervise the work of your employees and agree the nature of the controls before work starts Report any incidents (including near misses) via the agreed reporting route.
-Ensure provision of or access to first aid arrangements Manage and ensure the safe operation of any equipment or vehicles that they are using on site Comply with the requirements of this policy and any other requirements as agreed with SSL or the Contractor Administrator.
+Set up liaison arrangements for co-operation and coordination with all those responsible to ensure the health and safety of everyone in the workplace.
+Decide what you need to do to manage and supervise the work of your employees and agree the nature of the controls before work starts.
+Report any incidents (including near misses) via the agreed reporting route.
+Ensure provision of or access to first aid arrangements.
+Manage and ensure the safe operation of any equipment or vehicles that they are using on site.
+Comply with the requirements of this policy and any other requirements as agreed with SSL or the Contractor Administrator.
 This includes complying with specific local operating procedures that have been provided.
+Wear/ use personal protective equipment as relevant for the activities or as required by the Trust.
 Subcontractors The relevant sections as stated in the above section for contractors.
-Service, Clinical and Corporate Directors Be clear about the work you expect the contractor to do and think about the standards of competence that will be required Think carefully about contingencies if things do not go to plan Demonstrate the importance your organisation places on health and safety in the selection of contractors
+Service, Clinical and Corporate Directors Be clear about the work you expect the contractor to do and think about the standards of competence that will be required.
+Think carefully about contingencies if things do not go to plan.
+Demonstrate the importance your organisation places on health and safety in the selection of contractors.
+Ensure short cuts are not taken to reduce costs and there is no conflict of particular particular.
+Ensure short cuts are not taken to reduce costs and there is no conflict of performance versus safety.